shahadRah/register-early-career-teachers-public/documentation/service-rules/lead-provider-users.md

 Non-breaking changes include:

 - New endpoints (for example, ECF transfers)
-- New values to existing fields (for example, extended declarations or mentor funding end date)
 - Adding optional fields to the request body
 - Adding new optional filters to an endpoint (e.g., a non-required ability to filter by cohort on the get declarations endpoint)